priss-zilla/NASA-AWSoM-Validation-Project/README.md

 If the sun were not moving, magnetic field will go out radially.
 But solar wind only just always go out radially.
 It is always the plasma that controls magnetic field.
 Since B field is connected to Sun, shape will change, will no longer go out radially.
 Parker spiral indicates whether planets are magnetically connected.
+Magnetic field and ballerina skirt permeate entire space.
+Part 1: Test data when Mars and Earth are magnetically aligned.
+Test hypothesis that B field comparison is better.
+Part 2: Earth and Mars sometimes magnetically connected and disconnected.
+But what happens when they are both not radially aligned and not magnetically connected.
+Part 3: Find an event where Earth and Mars is aligned, if there is a CME going through Earth and Mars.
+See if arrival time at Mars predicted by AWSoM is the same as what was observed by data.
+CME goes in straight line, does not care if planets are magnetically connected or not.
+If Earth and Mars are not aligned but CME goes through Mars, see whether CME predictions by AWSoM with Earth inputs are accurate.
+Also see if magntiude as predicted by the model itself is the same as what was observed on Earth and Mars.